Gost13/Getting_And_Cleaning_Data/README.md

 This will load all the required data from the unzipped folder, perform the necessary manipulations and finally generate the `tidy_data.txt` file inside the same folder.

-For further details about the exact manipulations performed on the data, please refer to the file `CodeBook.md`.
+For further details about the exact manipulations performed on the data, please refer to the file `Code Book.md`.